 Freedom from Glasses

-Patients now have more than one option in the type of lens implant that is used during cataract surgery.
-While all of the lens implants are highly effective, for many people, the decision is based on lifestyle.
+Patients have a choice as to what type of lens implant they receive for cataract surgery.
+All of the lens implants are highly effective and, for many people, the decision is based on lifestyle.
 Information about the lenses we offer is listed below.

 What to Expect After Cataract Surgery